 It is important to recognize that breaching the terms of your bail conditions can result in further charges against you and the revocation of your bail.

 A lawyer for sexual assault cases will ask the Crown for the disclosure of all relevant evidence against you.
-The Crown is obligated to disclose evidence about your case to your lawyer, regardless of whether or not that evidence will be used by the Crown in court.
+The Crown is obligated to disclose evidence about your case to your legal representative, regardless of whether or not that evidence will be used by the Crown in court.
 This disclosure is a fundamental feature of our criminal justice system.
 It helps to ensure that you have a fair trial and that you have the information needed to provide a full answer and defence.
 Having a sexual assault defence lawyer by your side can be an advantage, as there are certain items of disclosure that the Crown will only release to counsel.
 If you do not have a lawyer, you may have to make arrangements with the Crown to review this evidence, which can be extremely time-consuming.

-A lawyer will then take steps to move the case along.
+A legal representative will then take steps to move the case along.
 Once disclosure is reviewed, a Crown pre-trial (CPT) is typically scheduled.
 The CPT allows the defence and the Crown to discuss issues in the case, as well as the Crown’s position.
 The CPT can be a springboard for further discussions and negotiations with the Crown.
 Depending on the case and how it proceeds, a judicial pre-trial (JPT) may also take place.
 The JPT allows a judge to weigh in and provide guidance in a more informal setting.